 Fructose Malabsorption is believed to be at the root of Fructositis disease.
 Scientific research available to date indicates that 30% or higher of “healthy” adults are fructose malabsorbers, but scant research has been done in children.
-What research is available suggests children are at significantly higher risk of being fructose malabsorbers, with rates in children potentially as high as 44%..
+What research is available suggests children are at significantly greater risk of being fructose malabsorbers, with rates in children as high as 44% or higher..

 Research regarding the difference in intestinal transport routes taken by fructose when consumed in equal amounts to glucose versus excess free fructose as occurs with HFCS offers a link to how fructose malabsorption and fructositis disease may be related.
 Findings by researchers that GLUT2 is the co-transporter of equal amounts of glucose and fructose, whereas GLUT5 is the transporter of excess "free" fructose (as exists in HFCS) is significant because it provides a possible explanation and mechanism as to why consumption of high fructose [and HFCS] elicit symptoms of fructose malabsorption and fructositis disease whereas consumption of sucrose [regular sugar] does not.
 While GLUT5 deficiencies may contribute to fructose malabsorption and possibly fructositis disease, the exact mechanisms of both remain unknown.